Skip to main content

 Banner ColorThe color of the top Banner, chosen via a color picker.Default value: Blue.Yes

-You can only set up one LDAP provider per Domain.
+Each Domain supports one active LDAP provider for Users and one for Accounts per Domain.
 If you want to use multiple LDAP providers, you need multiple Domains.

-Domain Admins can configure a Single Sign-On (SSO) provider to enable external authentication for Users within their Domain.
+Domain Admins can configure a Single Sign-On (SSO) provider to enable external authentication for Users and Accounts within their Domain.

-Each Domain supports one active SSO provider at a time.
+Each Domain supports one active SSO provider for Users and one for Accounts per Domain.
 If your organization requires multiple SSO providers (e.g., Okta and Azure AD), you must configure them in separate Domains.

-SSO login options appear on the UDMG Admin UI login screen as soon as a provider is configured and enabled.
+SSO login options appear on the UDMG Admin UI and Web Transfer Client login screens as soon as a provider is configured and enabled.
 UDMG supports both SAML and OIDC protocols, allowing integration with most major Identity Providers (IdPs).

 For setup instructions, see Single Sign-On (SSO).